uchange/ulangel/README.md

 ## Usage
 There are three parts in this library:
-* `ulangel.data`: Preparation of the text classification data, including the text preparation (such as replacing emoji by words, replacing the repeated words by the word and its number of repeat, etc.) and the data preparation (such as creating dataset, creating databunch, padding all texts to have the same length in the same batch, etc.).
+* `ulangel.data`: Preparation of the text classification data, including the text preparation (such as text cleaning) and the data preparation (such as creating dataset, creating databunch, padding all texts to have the same length in the same batch, etc.).
 * `ulangel.rnn`: Create recurrent neuron network structures, such as connection dropouts, activation dropouts, LSTM for language model, encoder, etc.
 * `ulangel.utils`: Some tools for training, such as callbacks, optimizers, evaluations functions, etc.

 There are two kinds of inputs that this library is able to deal with:
 * `Simple text mode`: This input mode means that the input consists of only integers of the text, for exemple: [16, 8, 9, 261, ...]
 * `Text plus mode`: This input mode means that the input consists of not only integers of the text, but also other features for the classification problem, for exemple: [[16, 8, 9, 261, ...], True, 2, 2019, ...].
-The list [16, 8, 9, 261, ...] is integers of the text as in simple text mode. `True` can be a boolean to tell if this text contains a contry name, `7` can be the number of appearence of the contry name, `2019` can be the published year of this text.
+The list [16, 8, 9, 261, ...] is integers of the text as in the `simple text mode`. `True` can be a boolean to tell if this text contains a country name, `7` can be the number of appearence of the country name, `2019` can be the published year of this text.
 You can also add as many features as you want.
-All features after the integer list can be no matter you want, as long as they are useful for your classification problem.
+All features after the integer list can be no matter what you want, as long as they are useful for your classification problem.

 ### ulangel.data
+This part is for the data preparation.
+There are two main groups of functionalities: `ulangel.data.text_processor` for the text cleaning, and `ulangel.data.data_packer` for the data gathering.

+#### ulangel.data.text_processor
+In this part, there are methods to clean the text, including:
+1. Replace HTML special characters and emoji
+2. Replace word repetitions and add `xxwrep` ahead: word word word -> xxwrep 3 word
+3. Replace character repetitions and add `xxrep` ahead: cccc -> xxrep 4 c
+4. Add spaces around /,@,#,:
+5. Remove multiple spaces and keep just one
+6. Replace tokens with all letters in capitals by their lower case and add `xxup` ahead: GOOD JOB -> xxup good xxup job
+7. Replace tokens with the first letter in capital by their lower caser and add `xxmaj` ahead: We -> xxmaj we

+The method `ulangel.data.text_processor.text_proc` calls all methods above to clean the text, tokenize it, and add `xbos` at the beginning and `xfld` at the end of the text.

+Here is a notebook to show standard text processing steps, including text cleaning and text numeralization:

+#### ulangel.data.data_packer
 There are three types of data objects in our training and validation systems.
 The default input data are numpy.ndarray objects.
 * Dataset: Devide(or/and shuffle) input data into batches.
 Each dataset item is a tuple of x and its corresponding y.
 * Dataloader: Here we use the pytorch dataloader, to get dataset item in the way defined by the sampler.
 * Databunch: Gathering the training and validation dataloader as one data object and will be given to the learner to train the neuron network.

-#### Dataset
+##### Dataset
-For a language model, the input is a bptt-length text and the output is also a text as long as the input with just one word shifted.
+* `ulangel.data.data_packer.LanguageModelDataset`: For a language model, the input is a bptt-length text and the output is also a text as long as the input with just one word shifted.
 For a text [w0, w1, w2, w3, w4, ...] (wi is the corresponding integer of a word, a dictionary of your own text corpus creates this correspondance.) if bptt = 4, the input i0 is [w0, w1, w2, w3], then the output o0 will be [w1, w2, w3, w4].
 The input and the output are generated from the same text, with the help of the class LanguageModelDataset.
 ```python
   import numpy as np
   from ulangel.data.data_packer import LanguageModelDataset